 - 30th September 2013

 - Woodhead Publishing

-The only workable strategy in developing new biomaterials is to follow the best scientific practices in design and evaluation.
-Yet the vastness of the biomaterials literature and the general trend towards publishing only positive results makes it difficult to determine those best practices…This book is an antidote to many of these shortcomings by focusing on the state of the art in biomimetic biomaterials and their design., From the Foreword by Professor Luke Hanley, University of Illinois at Chicago, USA
+"The only workable strategy in developing new biomaterials is to follow the best scientific practices in design and evaluation.
+Yet the vastness of the biomaterials literature and the general trend towards publishing only positive results makes it difficult to determine those best practices…This book is an antidote to many of these shortcomings by focusing on the state of the art in biomimetic biomaterials and their design."--From the Foreword by Professor Luke Hanley, University of Illinois at Chicago, USA